 The main reason is spectrum refarming.
 Carriers reuse limited radio spectrum to deliver more capacity and better performance using newer technologies (LTE and 5G), which are more spectrally efficient than 2G/3G.

-If my devices still connect today, do I really need to upgrade from 2G 3G to 4G or 5G?
+If my devices still connect today, do I really need to upgrade from 2G or 3G to 4G or 5G?

 Yes, because “still working” can turn into “suddenly unreliable” as sunsets progress.
 Common early warning signs include: